 This is an example of a optimization problem, where you are trying to find the best combination of things given some constraints.
 Typically, these are very hard problems to solve because of the huge number of possible combinations.
 With just 270 on/off switches, there are more possible combinations than atoms in the universe!

-These types of optimization problems exist in many different domains - systems design, mission planning, airline scheduling, financial analysis, web search, cancer radiotherapy and many more.
+These types of optimization problems exist in many different domains, such as systems design, mission planning, airline scheduling, financial analysis, web search, and cancer radiotherapy.
 They are some of the most complex problems in the world, with potentially enormous benefits to businesses, people and science if optimal solutions can be readily computed.

 Optimization problems are some of the most complex problems to solve.